ceejbot/fivebeans/README.md

 The worker is intended to continue processing jobs through most errors.
 Its response to exceptions encountered when processing jobs is to bury the job and emit an event that can be logged or handled somewhere else.

-`error`

-Emitted on error in the underlying client.
+`error`: Emitted on error in the underlying client.
 Payload is the error object.
 Execution is halted.
 You must listen for this event.

-`close`

-Emitted on close in the underlying client.
+`close`: Emitted on close in the underlying client.
 No payload.

-`started`

-Worker has started processing.
+`started`: Worker has started processing.
 No payload.

-`stopped`

-Worker has stopped processing.
+`stopped`: Worker has stopped processing.
 No payload.

-`info`

-The worker has taken some action that you might want to log.
+`info`: The worker has taken some action that you might want to log.
 The payload is an object with information about the action, with two fields:

 ```javascript
 {